mawebcoder/laravel-elasticsearch/README.md

             ]

 ```
-Define your Mappings Like below:
+Define your mappings Like below:

 ```
 $mapper->object('categories',[